Variable storage and scope

 Local variables are located on the stack, in order they were declared.
 They are aligned on 4 bytes (variables of size 1 to 4 occupy 4 bytes, variables of size 5 to 8 occupy 8 bytes, etc).
 Variables of composite types (str, BSTR, ARRAY, VARIANT, interface pointers) can also have associated data in dynamic memory.
 Memory allocation is automatic.

-Global variables are created when compiling (functions and macros are automatically compiled when running first time or after text has changed) the function or macro where they are declared, and destroyed when QM exits or other macro list file opened.
-Global variables are located in dynamic memory.
+Global variables are created when compiling the function or macro where they are declared, and destroyed when closing QM file, eg when QM exits.

-The same global variable can be declared multiple times in multiple places.
-If it is initialized in the declaration statement, the assignment operation is performed each time.
+The same global variable can be declared multiple times and in multiple places.
+If you assign a value in the declaration statement (eg int+ g_v1=1), the assignment is performed each time.

 Thread scope is intermediate between local and global.
-Thread variables declared with "-" are shared between all functions of the same thread (running macro).
+Thread variables are shared between all functions of the same thread (running macro).
 They must be declared in each function where used.

 Thread variables are created at run time, at the beginning of the function where first time declared in the thread.
 They are destroyed when the thread exits (macro ends).

-If a thread variable is initialized in the declaration statement, the assignment is performed only first time during thread execution (differently than global variables).
+If you assign a value in the declaration statement, the assignment is performed only the first time during thread execution (differently than local and global variables).
 Example:

-int- i=5 ;;even if this line is encountered sevel times during thread execution, 5 is assigned only the first time
+int- t_i=5 ;;even if this line is encountered sevel times during thread execution, 5 is assigned only the first time

 See also: thread variables in special threads